playjoa/Unity-Confirmation-PopUp-System/README.md

 # Unity_Confirmation_PopUp_System

-## Easily Request as many Confirmation PopUps as you wan
+## Easily Request as many Confirmation PopUps as you want
+* It manages PopUp requests and shows them in order!

 ```C#
 private void ShowPopUp()